ezart/merle/README.md

 ![raspi_blink](web/images/raspi_blink/led-gpio17-animation.gif?raw=true)

-Notice the LED state is always synced between the real hardware LED and the LED shown in the browser.
-This is a feature of Merle: the state of hardware is maintained across all views.
-To prove it, open another browser window on localhost.
-Both views into localhost and the hardware are synced.
+Notice the LED state is always synced between the hardware LED and the LED shown in the browser.
+Open another browser window to localhost.
+Now both browsers and the hardware LEDs are synced.
+This is the first principle of Merle:

-[^1]: This Thing was built using the excellent robotics library [GoBot](https://gobot.io) for hardware access.
+### Principle #1: The Thing is the truth and all views of the Thing hold this truth.

 Code for this Raspberry Pi LED blinker is in two parts:
   - Back-end: [Thing code](things/raspi_blink/raspi_blink.go)
   - Front-end: [HTML](web/templates/raspi_blink.html), [Javascript](web/js/raspi_blink.js), and [CSS](web/css/raspi_blink.css)

 Wait, localhost is not the internet!

-How do I get my Thing on the Internet?
-Continue on to [Quick Start, Part II](README-QS2.md) to learn how.
+Continue on to [Quick Start, Part II](README-QS2.md) to learn how put your device on the Internet.

 ## Explore more